CAWL-ecommerce/cawl-plugin-woocommerce/readme.txt

 == Changelog ==

+= 2.4.5 - 2025-10-13 =
+* Add missing 3DS parameters for Credit Card payments
+* Fix storing the wrong API key in the database

 = 2.4.4 - 2025-09-24 =
 * Change webhook URL to inpsyde/woocommerce-for-cawl
 * Remove "Global Online Pay" when using CAWL